davej23/attention-mechanism-unet/README.md

 + Run model-evaluate.py.

 ## Releases
-+ Models.zip -- Pre-trained models of U-Net and AM U-Net on augmented Regular Data.
++ Models.zip -- Pre-trained models of U-Net and Attention U-Net on augmented regular 3-dim data and larger 4-dim dataset, with history for each of training and validation losses.
 + amazon-processed.zip -- Contains folders of numpy .npy arrays of processed Large and Regular datasets.